Dzifa Benson's Monster reviewed in The Guardian & Telegraph

 The Guardian, Poem of the Week, online Monday 21 October 2024

 Carol Rumens featured ‘The Hottentot Venus Hails Botticelli's on the High Seas' from Dzifa Benson’s debut collection Monster in her online Poem of the Week column in The Guardian on 21 October.
-The poem was accompanied by Carol’s thoughtful and sensitive commentary.
+The poem was accompanied by Carol’s perceptive and sensitive commentary.
 The column linked to Rishi Dastidar's excellent review of Monster in The Guardian of 5 October.

 The feature went online on Monday 21 October, the day of Bloodaxe’s joint livestreamed launch for our three October titles.